Partner profile: Leeds Community Health and Wellbeing Service

 Digital Inclusion Officers

-Funding has been used to appoint Digital Inclusion Officers in third sector organisations:
+Revenue funding has been used to appoint Digital Inclusion Officers in third sector organisations:

 • The Old Fire Station in Gipton is hosting a Digital Inclusion Officer to focus on people of working age living in poverty or on a low income, and people who have been impacted by increases in the cost of living and who have low digital skills and confidence.
 They will also focus on areas of the city where people are more likely to experience financial hardship, including priority neighbourhoods, Areas of Multiple Deprivation, and pockets of disadvantage within more affluent areas of the city.